GLStephen/GoApacheBeamDemo/README.md

 The idea is that this is fundamental data processing.
 What you do with this is up to you.

-Go + Beam + GCP Dataflow

-Language + Parallel Processing Framework + Orchestration Environment for Runners
+Conceptually = Language + Parallel Processing Framework + Orchestration Environment for Runners Specifics = Go + Beam + GCP Dataflow

 ### basic setup